TartSoft/WDOS3/README.md

 README:
 https://github.com/TartSoft/WDOS3/blob/main/README.md

-Progress:
+Progress Log:
 ----

-- First Version (WinDOS3) : New UI but mostly the same with WinDOS2, dead
+- First Version (WinDOS3) : New UI but mostly the same with WinDOS2, (dead)

-- Update 1 : Use old UIs from WinDOS3, but started to think about ASCII arts, dead
+- Update 1 : Use old UIs from WinDOS3, but started to think about ASCII arts, (dead)

-- Test Version : Started to use ASCII art but have automatically shutdown bug
+- Test Version : Started to use ASCII art but have automatically shutdown bug, (dead)

 - Update 2: Maybe run the most properly but cut BSoD and Updater